Stateless actor-critic for instance segmentation with high-level priors: Methods

-While some of the rewards used in our experiments can be directly defined for the sub-graphs, most are instead defined per object (see Appendix \ref{sec:rewards} for details on reward design).
-We use the following general procedure to map object-level rewards to sub-graphs: first assign to each superpixel the reward of its corresponding object, then determine the reward per edge as the maximum value of its two incident superpixels' rewards and average the edge rewards to obtain the reward per sub-graph.
-Here, we use the maximum because high object scores indicate that all actions contributing to the respective object should get a high reward.
-However, for low object scores it is not possible to localize the specific action responsible for the low score.
-Hence, by taking the maximum we assign the higher score to edges whose incident superpixels belong to different objects, because they probably correspond to a correct split.
-Note that the uncertainty in the assignment of low rewards can lead to a noisy reward signal, but the averaging of the edge rewards over the sub-graphs and the overlaps between the sub-graphs smooth and partially denoise the rewards.
-We have also explored a different actor critic setup that can use object level rewards directly, eliminating the need for the sub-graph extraction and mapping.
-However, this approach yields inferior results, see the Appendix \ref{sec:object_rewards} for details.
+By taking the maximum we assign the higher score to edges whose incident superpixels belong to different objects, because they probably correspond to a correct split.
+Note that the uncertainty in the assignment of low rewards can lead to a noisy reward signal, but the averaging of the edge rewards over the sub-graphs and the overlaps between the sub-graphs smooth the rewards.
+We have also explored a different actor critic setup that can use object level rewards directly, with no sub-graph extraction and mapping.
+However, this approach yields inferior results, see App.~\ref{sec:object_rewards} for details.